emqx/eip/design/0005-stateless-brokers.md

 performance of session creation.

-All the above problems limit the scalability of EMQX clusters. we propose to splist the cluster to two parts:
+All the above problems limit the scalability of EMQX clusters. we propose to split the cluster to two parts:

 1. Confine the state mutations in a relatively small, stateful cluster (the core cluster)